AttilaTap/aureus-foxticket-nextgen-nextjs/README.md

 ```

 ## Bonus info: Easiest setup with jest, if Next.js app is not created yet.
+All files will be created.

 ```bash
 npx create-next-app --example with-jest with-jest-app